 • 3 credits Developmental Psychology/Human Development.
 Course(s) should address development across the lifespan and may be taken in 1 or more courses.

-• Additional credits in liberal arts and sciences to total 60 prerequisite credits (We recommend no more than 12 credits per subject area.
-Examples of liberal arts credits subject areas might be history, English, etc.)
+• Additional credits in liberal arts and sciences to total 60 prerequisite credits.
+We recommend no more than 12 credits per subject area.
+Liberal arts courses are typically history, literature, language, social sciences, philosophy, religion, and ethics.

 Students with previous occupational therapy experience or courses are not exempt from satisfying all admission requirements and completing all courses in the BS/MS degree program.